A Silver Spring, Maryland Community Since the 1950s

 A 4-bedroom, 3-bathroom split level home in Kemp Mill.
 Situated on a well-maintained lot in one of Silver Spring's most established neighborhoods.
 View full details →

-Kemp Mill is part of the Montgomery County Public Schools system.
-For current school assignments, visit MCPS School Finder.
+Kemp Mill is zoned for Kemp Mill Elementary School, Odessa Shannon Middle School, and Northwood High School.
+School boundaries are subject to change.
+For current school assignments, visit the MCPS School Assignment Tool.
 For our analysis of proposed boundary changes, read MCPS School Boundary Lines Are Moving.

 Whether you're looking to buy or sell in Kemp Mill, we know this neighborhood and can help you navigate the market.
-Let's talk about your goals.
+As your local Silver Spring real estate agent, let's talk about your goals.